 What to Expect During a Divorce Settlement Conference

 A divorce settlement conference is not a court date.
 It is a chance for you and your spouse to sit down, review the issues involved in your case and work together toward a mutually beneficial solution.
 A voluntary conference is a settlement negotiation in a structured setting, with or without lawyers.
 It is up to you and your spouse whether to invite attorneys to the settlement conference.
-An attorney can help you express your concerns and protect your rights.
+A divorce lawyer in Sacramento can help you express your concerns and protect your rights.
 If a judge orders a mandatory settlement conference, it may be in a courtroom with a judge or mediator acting as supervisor.

 Mandatory settlement conferences are common in cases that otherwise will go to trial.
 They are a judge’s final effort to get a couple to compromise before having to take the case to court.
 If you do not believe a compromise is possible, a settlement conference may seem like a waste of time.
 It may surprise you, however, how much your spouse is willing to compromise to avoid going to court.
 Do your best to enter into a divorce settlement conference – either voluntary or involuntary – with an open mind and a willingness to compromise.
 A settlement could save you a great deal of time, stress and money.